 In the 1980s it was decided that the local community could be served more effectively if the three churches, St John’s, St Mary’s and St Matthias, were to work together as equal partners in a team ministry.
 We have been working together in this way since 1990, and Richmond Team Ministry came into being legally in 1995.
 We are committed to working together with the Parish of Holy Trinity, Richmond to serve the needs of the town.

 Part of the strength of the Team lies in the freedom of the three churches to worship in the distinctive ways they have built up over the years.
 All three churches have choirs and there are Junior Churches at St Mary’s and St Matthias.
 St John’s uses incense and reflects an Anglo-Catholic tradition in worship and service.
 St Matthias has been developed as a multipurpose centre with community activities throughout the week.
 St Mary’s, as well as its weekly Parish Communion, continues its sung Matins and Evensong from the Book of Common Prayer each week.
-The Eucharist is celebrated every day except Monday.
+The Eucharist is celebrated in one of our churches on Tuesdays, Wednesdays and Thursdays.